Co-Founder and Executive Director

 U.S. Managing Director

 Jean is a true lover of yoga and meditation and has witnessed its transformative principles all over the world.
-She has been a supporter of AYP for some time and was thrilled to join the team in July.
+She has been a supporter of AYP for some time and was thrilled to join the team in July of 2015.

 Africa Finance and Administration Coordinator